-(a) Counterparties are expected to use updated exchange rates every time they calculate the total position to be compared to the clearing threshold.

-- (b.1) If two NFC group entities enter into an intragroup transaction with each other which does not fall within the hedging definition, both sides of the transaction should be counted towards the threshold.
-The total contribution to the group-level threshold calculation would therefore be twice the notional of the contract.
-For non-hedging intragroup transactions between one NFC and one FC, only the NFC side of the transaction needs to be counted. - (b.2)OTC contracts cleared on a voluntary basis are included in the calculation of the clearing threshold. - (b.3)As per Article 10(3), only the positions taken by non-financial entities of the same group count for the calculation of the clearing threshold. - (b.4) Positions taken by third-country non-financial entities in the same group as the non-financial counterparty, which would be non-financial counterparties if they were in the EU, count for the calculation of the clearing threshold.
-The group to which the non-financial counterparty belongs includes subsidiaries, sisters and parent companies of the non-financial counterparty wherever the ultimate parent company is established. - (b.5) No, only the positions of fully consolidated subsidiaries should be taken into account. - (c) In a group typically there is one, or more, company that is specialised in dealing in derivatives with entities outside the group.
-This trading company enters into external derivative contracts which, to the maximum possible extent, mirror one or more derivative contracts with entities within the group.
+- 4. compare the resulting number for each asset class with the relevant clearing threshold to determine whether the amount exceeds the relevant clearing threshold for any of the asset classes. - 5.
+Please also refer to other Q&As in this document for further details on how to conduct the calculation in specific cases. - (b) Yes, the updated notional amount should be taken into account when calculating each month-end average position for the purpose of calculating the total position to be compared to the clearing thresholds. - (c) Counterparties are expected to use the applicable exchange rate for each of the relevant monthends when they calculate the total position to be compared to the clearing thresholds. - (d) (1) For the purpose of the calculation of positions of an NFC against the clearing thresholds: - If two NFCs belonging to the same group enter into an intragroup transaction with each other, which does not fall within the hedging definition6, both sides of the transaction should be counted.
+The total contribution to the group-level threshold calculation would therefore be twice the notional of the contract. - If two NFCs enter into a hedging transaction, none of the sides should be counted. - (d) (2) OTC contracts cleared on a voluntary basis are included in the calculation of the clearing thresholds.
+According to Article 4a(3) and Article 10(3) of EMIR, OTC derivatives are to be included regardless of whether they are cleared or not. - (d) (3) Positions taken by third-country counterparties in the same group as the EU NFC, which would be considered NFCs if they were in the EU, count for the calculation of the clearing thresholds.
+The group to which the EU NFC belongs includes subsidiaries, sisters and parent companies wherever the ultimate parent company is established. - (d) (4) Positions taken by third-country counterparties in the same group as the EU FC, which would be considered FCs or NFCs if they were in the EU, count for the calculation of the clearing thresholds.
+The group to which the EU FC belongs includes subsidiaries, sisters and parent companies wherever the ultimate parent company is established. - (d) (5) If the group in question is a group under Directive 2006/48/EC or Directive 2006/49/EC, only positions of fully consolidated subsidiaries should be considered for the purpose of the calculation.
+On the contrary, if the group in question is a group under Directive 83/349/EEC, then positions of entities that are not fully consolidated may also be taken into consideration for the purpose of the calculation. - (e) In a non-financial group, typically there is one, or more, entity that is specialised in dealing in derivatives with entities outside the group (the trading entity).
+This trading entity enters into external derivative contracts which, to the maximum possible extent, mirror one or more derivative contracts with entities within the group.

-For the purpose of calculating positions to be compared to the clearing threshold, where the derivative contracts concluded by the group non-trading NFC qualify as hedging contracts, then the correspondent external contracts should also be considered as hedging contracts.
-On the contrary, where the derivative contracts concluded by the group non-trading NFC do not qualify as hedging contracts, then the correspondent external contracts should not be considered as hedging contracts either.
+For the purpose of calculating positions to be compared to the clearing thresholds, where the derivative contracts concluded by an NFC in the group that is not the trading entity, qualify as hedging contracts, then the corresponding external contracts should also be considered as hedging contracts.
+On the contrary, where the derivative contracts concluded by an NFC in the group that is not the trading entity do not qualify as hedging contracts, then the corresponding external contracts should not be considered as hedging contracts either.